ancwrd1/ipp.rs/ipp-util/README.md

 ## IPP high-level utility

-This crate contains `ipputil` binary.
+This crate contains `ipputil` CLI application to perform common IPP operations such as getting printer attributes or printing a file.

 ## License